 However, gas may not move well through a person’s digestive system if they produce excess gas due to eating particular foods, or they experience certain gastrointestinal conditions.

-In this article, we look at the causes and symptoms of trapped gas, the home remedies and treatments, and when to speak to a doctor.
+This article looks at the causes and symptoms of trapped gas, the home remedies and treatments, and when to speak with a doctor.

+Intestinal gas is air that collects in a person’s digestive system.
 When a person eats or drinks, they swallow tiny amounts of air.
 Gas may also arise as a byproduct of digesting certain foods.
-This gas accumulates in the body, and a person may release it by either belching or passing wind.
+This gas accumulates in the body, and a person may release it by either belching or passing gas.

 If the body produces excessive gas, it may not easily pass through the digestive system, and the resulting pressure can lead to pain.